Ron-Madan/Portfolio/Hospital Optimization/README.md

-This program simulates a City-like environment in which there are randomly placed Hospitals (denoted as "H") and and Families (denoted as "F").
+This program simulates a City-like environment in which there are randomly placed Hospitals (denoted as "H") and Families (denoted as "F").

 The program shifts the hospitals around in an optimal manner to reduce the total 'Emergency Cost' for all families.
 The 'Emergency Cost' is the distance travelled (horizontal and vertical units) by every family to get to their closest respective hospital.